davidmcclure/cleanconfig/README.md

 # CleanConfig

 CleanConfig is confiuration system for Python projects that tries to be simple, flexible, and just opinionated enough.
-The point of CleanConfig is mostly the conventions that it enforces, not the code itself, which is tiny.
+The point of CleanConfig is mostly the conventions that it enforces, not the code itself, which is minimal.

 CleanConfig was originally abstracted out of a series of data engineering projects at the [Stanford Literary Lab](http://litlab.stanford.edu/) and the [Open Syllabus Project](http://explorer.opensyllabusproject.org/), many of them using MPI or Spark to run compute jobs on large clusters.
 Since there aren't really "frameworks" that enforce specific conventions for these types of projects - and since they can sometimes have sort of weird requirements - I found myself writing custom `Config` classes over and over again.
 CleanConfig merges together the stuff that worked from these projects.

+CleanConfig might be a good fit it:

+- You want to explicitly define and validate the format of the config object.

+- You're working outside the context of a framework like Django that have built-in configuration conventions, and don't want to reinvent the wheel.

+- You want to be able to easily add "business logic" to config objects.
+Eg - you might want to encapsulate the logic needed to convert some database connection parameters into an actual connection instance.

+- You deploy projects with tools like [Ansible](https://www.ansible.com/) and want an easy way to patch in configuration values at deploy-time, without using weird Python import tricks.

+- You need to be able to define arbitrary "environments" - `test`, `dev`, `prod`, etc.

 ## Basic Usage